-D A. Proposa als-The Board of Directors recommends a vo te FOR ea ch nomin ee listed in Proposal 1, and a vote FOR each of Proposals 2, 3 and 4: 1.
-To elect six directors, to hold office for a term of of one year ·.
-Matthew L. Chretien For [ ] Withh old Rye D'Orazio For [ ] Withh old Robert C. Schroeder For [ ] Withh old Sophie Pibouin For [ ] Withh old Roger Kahn For [ ] Withh old James DeSocio For [ ] Withh old 2.
-To adopt and approve the Charter Amendment of common stock authorized for issuance by 25 For Against Abstain 3.
-To adopt and approve the Plan Amendments to the 2015 In ntellinetic s, Inc. Equity Incentive Plan.
-For Against Abstain 4.
-To ratify the appointment of GBQ Partners Lifirm for the fiscal year ending December 31, 20 Company 's independent registered public accounting For [ ] Against Abstain 5.
-In their discretion, the proxies are authorized properly come before the Annual Meeting or an B. Authori ized Signatures-This section must be complet ed for you ır vote to be counted.-Date and Sign Below n exactly as name(s) appears hereon.
-Joint own please give full title. ers should d each sig gn.
-When signing as attorney, executor, administ trator, corporat e officer, trustee, , guardian or Signature 1 - Please keep signature within the box Signature 2 - Please keep signature within the box Date(m m/dd/yy) / / 48
+A. Proposals-The Board of Directors recommends a vote FOR each nominee listed in Proposal 1, and a vote FOR each of Proposals 2, 3 and 4:

+1. To elect six directors, to hold office for a term of one year.

+Matthew L. Chretien For [] Withhold

+Rye D'Orazio For [] Withhold

+Robert C. Schroeder For [] Withhold

+Sophie Pibouin For [] Withhold

+Roger Kahn For [] Withhold

+James DeSocio For [] Withhold [ ]

+2. To adopt and approve the Charter Amendment to our Articles of Incorporation to increase the number of shares of common stock authorized for issuance by 25,000,000 shares to a total of 75,000,000 shares.
+For [] Against [] Abstain [] 3.
+To adopt and approve the Plan Amendments to the 2015 Intellinetics, Inc. Equity Incentive Plan.
+For [] Against Abstain [] 4.
+To ratify the appointment of GBQ Partners LLC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018.
+For [] Against Abstain []

+5. In their discretion, the proxies are authorized to take action and to vote upon such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

+B. Authorized Signatures-This section must be completed for your vote to be counted.-Date and Sign Below

+Please sign exactly as name(s) appears hereon.
+Joint owners should each sign.
+When signing as attorney, executor, administrator, corporate officer, trustee, guardian or custodian, please give full title.

+Signature 1 - Please keep signature within the box Signature 2 - Please keep signature within the box Date(mm/dd/yy)

+/ /

+48